hothanhnha256/ProjectPrintMachine_BackEnd-/README.md

 First, you need clone this project

-Second, you must have an Interface to test
+Second, you must have an interface to test.
+Ex: your FE, Postman,...

 Third, follow this docs to use: https://docs.google.com/document/d/1Pm7d4N8qZBKND6mP3TeHygPSPBl71VqcYs9V1PmLrCM/edit?tab=t.2c3wz7tqumdv